 Healthy Pupils Capital Fund

-Boroughs are encouraged to invest their HPCF allocation in health and wellbeing evidence-based interventions which add value and have strong synergy with wider public health strategies, thus maximising upon the benefits for young Londoners.
+Boroughs are encouraged to invest their HPCF allocation in evidence-based interventions which add value and have strong synergy with wider public health strategies, thus maximising upon the benefits for young Londoners.

 We provide funding opportunities for the development of physical activity and sport for young people in London.